How To Create A Brass Pluck Sound In Xfer Serum

 If you liked this tutorial and would like to explore how to make more sounds, click here to watch more sound design tutorials for Xfer Serum.

-If you would like to download our pop serum presets click here.
+If you would like to download some pop serum presets click here.
 Hope you found the post useful.
 Thanks for checking it out.
 Have a great day!